 If God's Word is truly our foundation, we will learn to trust God completely.
-We will turn to the Bible to answer questions we may have.

-We will always put on our biblical glasses when we hear things that don't make sense to us, because we know that God's Word stands above man's word. - How can you be diligent in your study and learn to rightly divide the Word of God?
+We will turn to the Bible to answer questions we may have. - What do we call it when we are looking at the world with the Bible as our foundation?
+Wearing biblical glasses. - We should consider our biblical glasses when we hear things that don't make sense to us, because we know that God's Word stands above man's word. - How can you be diligent in your study and learn to rightly divide the Word of God?
 Allow discussion.

 This can only be done by getting serious about the Bible.
 You learned today to observe, interpret, and apply.
 Studying God's Word this way will lead you to a better understanding of who God is.
-More importantly, the Bible is the only way you can come to know Jesus Christ and the truth about His life, death, and Resurrection-and the forgiveness He offers to all who understand their sinfulness against a holy God and turn away from their sin.
+More importantly, studying God's Word will teach you about Jesus Christ.
+The Bible is the only way you can come to know the truth about His life, death, and Resurrection, the forgiveness He offers, and the everlasting life He freely gives to everyone who believes.

-➤ Pass out the Student Take Home Sheets and remind the children to practice the memory verse this week.
+➤ Pass out the Student Take Home Sheets and remind the students to practice the memory verse this week the testimony of the Lord is sure, making wise the simple;